benarnav/benarnav.github.io/posts/parking_monitor.md

   <p>Camera locations and number of complaints (bar height)</p>
 </div>
 </div>

-You may be asking: why does this matter?
+Youmay be asking: why does this matter?
 At first glance, illegal parking might seem like a small issue in the grand scheme of urban problems, but the reality is that it’s closely tied to bigger challenges like traffic safety, congestion, and urban mobility.
 When cars block bike lanes, for instance, it forces cyclists to merge into traffic, putting them at greater risk.
 Similarly, when fire hydrants or emergency lanes are blocked, it can slow down response times for first responders.
 This isn’t just about inconvenience, it’s about safety, the equitable use of public space and a system that effectively incentivizes driving.
 If there's no consequence for rampant illegal parking, then it signals it's accepted by the police.

-I have previously used Department of Transportation [cameas](https://webcams.nyctmc.org/map){:target="_blank" rel="noopener"} and computer vision to [quantify](/posts/moped_detector.md) illegal driving by gas-powered mopeds, a problem that felt pervasive but had no numbers to back up that feeling.
+I have previously used DOT [cameras](https://webcams.nyctmc.org/map){:target="_blank" rel="noopener"} and computer vision to [quantify](/posts/moped_detector.md) illegal driving by gas-powered mopeds, a problem that felt pervasive but had no numbers to back up that feeling.
 The motivation for this project was very similar: a suspicion the police were ignoring citizen complaints and a search to provide some figures to what is actually happening.

 ## Data and Methods